Commonly Asked Questions About Business Lines of Credit

 What Else Should I Know Before I Apply?

-The best time to set up business lines of credit are before you need them, so don’t wait for an emergency to strike.
+The best time to set up business lines of credit is before you need them, so don’t wait for an emergency to strike.
 Being proactive will give you a much better chance of getting the cash you need.
 Also, ask about interest rate protection.
 Some lenders will lock you in to a rate so you won’t be paying higher rates without knowing it.
 Finally, be creative.
-If your business doesn’t qualify for a standard line of credit, ask for an asset-based line, in which you provide some sort of collateral for the loan.
+If your business doesn’t qualify for a standard line of credit, ask for an asset-based line in which you provide collateral for the loan.
 You might also consider getting an unsecured line of credit.
-Many of these are backed by the Small Business Administration’s CAPLines program, and can be a great source for meeting short-term needs, especially if your business is less than four years old.
+Many of these are backed by the Small Business Administration’s CAPLines program and can be a great source for meeting short-term needs, especially if your business is less than four years old.